-

 By submitting this form, the applicant certifies that the individuals listed as co-applicants have been informed of the precise uses and disclosures of their personal information by NSERC (see

+At the time of LOI submission, the applicant team composition must be finalized, meaning that the individuals listed as applicants and co-applicants should remain the same throughout both the LOI and application stages.
 Applicants and co-applicants are expected to remain part of an initiative until its end.
 They cannot resign simply to make themselves eligible to apply for a new CREATE grant.

-The role of a CREATE Collaborator is distinct from the typical “collaborator” role defined by
+The role of a CREATE collaborator is distinct from the typical “collaborator” role defined by

 For the regular stream, a list of collaborators is not required at the LOI stage but can be included if they are already known.
 For the international stream, a list of research collaborators in Germany is required.
 If applicable, list each